Academy of American Poets Fellowship

 - U.S. Citizen

-- resident of the United States for a ten-year period prior to January 1 of the prize year, or
+- resident of the United States for the ten-year period prior to January 1 of the prize year, or

 - Deferred Action for Childhood Arrival (DACA) status, Temporary Protected Status (TPS), Legal Permanent Status (LPS), or any subsequent categories designated by the U.S. authorities as conferring similar enhanced status upon non-citizens living in the United States.